bullhorn/rest-api-docs/source/includes/_entity.md

 }
 ```

-### How to Delete a Version
+### Delete a version

-Deleting a Version on an Effective Dated Entity requires the use of an HTTP DELETE request.
-When you delete a Version, it is hard-deleted from the Database (Edit History for that Version remains).
-When attempting to delete the only Version(s) of an EDE, we block the hard-delete and instead cause the Root entity to be soft-deleted to remove it from the user's view in the UI while still maintaining historical context for how it was used.
+Use a DELETE request to delete a version on an effective-dated entity.
+When you delete a version, it is hard-deleted from the database but edit history for that version is not deleted.
+When attempting to delete the only version(s) of an effective-dated entity, we block the hard deletion and instead cause the root entity to be soft-deleted to remove it from the user's view in the user interface while maintaining historical context for how it was used.

 ``` shell
 curl -X DELETE \